 More trouble emerged this year with Clark coming under the microscope of federal investigations that alleged he had given himself equity in organizations funded by MLBPA licensing money.
 The union hired a law firm to conduct an internal investigation in response to those allegations.
 That internal probe reportedly uncovered messages between Clark and his sister-in-law, which led the union to seek his resignation.

 Meyer will now take the reins and try to keep the players united at a significant time.
 Financial imbalances in the game have led to owners and many fans calling for the league to implement a salary cap.
 The union has long been opposed to such a measure, with Clark and Meyer both frequently speaking out against it.
-As mentioned, the CBA expires December 1st and another is widely expected.
+As mentioned, the CBA expires December 1st and another lockout is likely.
 MLB commissioner Rob Manfred spoke positively about the effect of lockouts about this time last year.

 BRUUUUUUUUUCEEE!!